 - In what sense is love something that exists “in between” (you might want to have a look at the Philosopher File on Diotima here).

 - We often think that tension between different approaches to life is something to be eradicated or overcome.
-In this class, I'm suggesting that these tensions can be creative, even if you can't overcome them.
+In this piece, I'm suggesting that these tensions can be creative, even if you can't overcome them.
 Is this really the case?

 - Finally, looking back on the whole course, how—if at all—has your understanding of love shifted since you started the course?